Hans "Assi" Hahn: World War II

 World War II in Europe began on Friday, 1 September 1939, when German forces invaded Poland.
 In February 1940, II.
 Gruppe of JG 2 "Richthofen" relocated to Nordholz.
 Following the start of the Battle of France on 10 May, the Gruppe moved to Münster and then to airfields in Belgium.
 Hahn claimed his first victory on 14 May 1940 over a Royal Air Force (RAF) Hawker Hurricane fighter.
+On 30 May, Hahn was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse).